tytydraco/yessleep/out/My_Cat_Is_Afraid_of_Me.md

 The woman who wore my face turned and scampered from my backyard like a spurned animal, clambering over the chainlink fence and disappearing into the darkness.

 After I was sure she had gone, I went inside to check on Gerald.
 He was unharmed, washing his paw casually as if nothing had happened at all.
 That is, until I got too close.
 He still doesn't trust me.
 I can tell.
-I managed to get him into his cat carrier, though.
+With great difficulty, I managed to get him into his cat carrier.
 Then I threw a toothbrush and some clothes into a bag, grabbed Gerald's carrier, and left for my sister's place across town.

 Despite the short notice, Laura set up their fold-out couch for me as soon as I explained my night from hell.
 I even told her about the face.
 Though she didn't say a thing to discredit my story, I can tell that she thinks my interpretation of events is altered by stress and lack of sleep.
 I appreciate her listening anyway.